 Morning / Fasted exercise:

-This uses up all of your left-over stored energy very quickly, & will force you to then rely on fat as a fuel source.
-Walk fast, or jog slowly, for 40-60 mins each morning (or as many mornings as you can, on an empty stomach.
-You can drink a black coffee (no milk or sugar) beforehand if desired, this can even help you burn fat.
-If you can’t exercise in the morning at all,, try a gym session anytime (weights) that will burn through all of your stored glucose, giving you an empty tank like when you wake up – & then do your 40-60min walk / jog / lower intensity cardio.
+After a night of rest & repair, a morning exercise session will use up all of your left-over stored energy very quickly, & will force you to then rely on fat as a fuel source.
+Walk fast, or jog slowly (or dance / do weights – whatever) for 40-60 mins each morning (or as many mornings as you can, on an empty stomach.
+If you can’t exercise in the morning at all, try doing a gym session anytime of the day (with weights / resistance training) that will burn through all of your stored glucose, giving you an empty tank like when you wake up – & then do your 40-60min walk / jog / lower intensity cardio.
 You’ll get waaayyy more fat-burning bang for your exercise buck.